 Most of our children were developmentally behind because of the restrictions of orphanage life.
 And further, had they remained in the orphanage, studies show that 60% of girls that age out of orphanages world-wide end up in prostitution.
 70% of boys that age out end up as hardened criminals.

 So, is it harder for our kids than it is for kids whose skin matches that of their parents?
 Yes, I am sure that it is.
 But is this life harder than a life as an orphan?
 There is no question, the answer is: No!

-We had a particularly hard day with Elias, not long ago.
+We had a particularly hard day with one of our kids, not long ago.
 Sometimes we just get to our wit’s end.
 We have tried everything we can think of to encourage him to do what is right.
 On this day, Stacey was working with him and finding it difficult to discipline in love.
-And after an entire day of this, Elias came up to her and said, “Thank you Mommy for adopting me.
+And after an entire day of this, this child came up to her and said, “Thank you Mommy for adopting me.
 I know you love me.”
 These times happen rarely, but they sure are a blessing.
 We do love them, more than I ever would have imagined.
 And I am thankful that we did not let the fears stop us.